 REQUIREMENT 1.
-Be active in your troop, team, crew, or ship for a period of at least six months after you have achieved the rank of Life Scout.
+Be active in your troop, crew, or ship for a period of at least six months after you have achieved the rank of Life Scout.

 REQUIREMENT 2.
-Demonstrate that you live by the principles of the Scout Oath and Scout Law in your daily life.
+Demonstrate that you live by the principles of the Scout Oath and Scout Law in your daily life, and tell how you have done your Duty to God.
 List the names of individuals who know you personally and would be willing to provide a recommendation on your behalf.